-According to the claims made by modern medicine, mammography "does no (or little) harm" and "saves many lives".
-However, the scientific facts, unlike the medical profession's dogmatic proclamations, reveal that neither assertion is accurate.
+According to the authoritative narrative of conventional modern medicine, mammography "does no (or little) harm" and "saves many lives".
+However, the true scientific facts, unlike the medical profession's dogmatic proclamations, reveal that neither assertion is genuine.

-Orthodox medicine arrived at their pro-screening views by ignoring, obscuring, and carefully hiding, a large amount of well-established breast cancer information and mammography facts ("inconvenient truths") that threaten one of their central, and most lucrative, medical interventions: the use of medical x-rays.
+Orthodox medicine arrived at their pro-screening views by ignoring, obscuring, and carefully hiding, a large amount of well-established breast cancer information and mammography facts ("inconvenient truths") that threaten one of their central, and most lucrative, medical interventions: the use of medical x-rays (fluoroscopic procedures).

 I reckon that the ultimate proof of whether a medical doctor is really "good" or patient-oriented (=avoids the things that harm patients, first and foremost) is when he/she actually acknowledges and acts according to the real facts (such as those on the mammographic procedure) rather than a self-serving, dogmatic, medical paradigm.